lionling427/RML-Capstone-project-/README...md

 | `model_B_gbt` | With race | LightGBM | Diagnostic comparison |

 **Why LightGBM instead of sklearn GBT?**
 LightGBM is a Gradient Boosted Tree implementation optimized for large datasets.
-It uses the same core algorithm as sklearn's GradientBoostingClassifier but is 10–20x faster at the scale of 12 million rows, making it the industry-standard choice for large tabular data.
+It uses the same core algorithm as sklearn's GradientBoostingClassifier but is 10–20x faster at the scale of 12 million rows, making it the industry standard choice for large tabular data.

 **Why two model configurations?**
 Comparing Model A and Model B tests whether explicitly including race changes predictions.
-If results are similar, it suggests proxy variables in Model A are already carrying the racial signal — a key finding for fairness analysis.
+If results are similar, it suggests proxy variables in Model A are already carrying the racial signal, a key finding for fairness analysis.

 ---